JamesBremner/graphex/ReadMe.txt

 ========================================================================

+A GUI for the boost graph library.

-- Add named vertices
+ - Add named vertices.
+ - Specify pinned, fixed locatio for vertices
-- Connect vertices with an edge
+ - Add edges connecting vertices
-- Display vertices arranged in a circle
+ - Arrange vertices in a circle
+ - Arrange vertices so connected vertices are placed together
-- Display edges between vertices
+ - Manually arrange vertices by dragging with mouse
-- Color vertices so that connected vertices have different colors
+ - Color vertices so no two connected vertices have same color